vittorioPiotti/PathGraph-JavaFX/README.md

-In both cases are customizable the visibility of the UI and its components only with an instance of `PathGraph`:
+In both cases are customizable the visibility of the UI and its components only with an instance of `PathGraphUI`:

 [`Hide UI`](#), [`Show UI`](#), [`Toggle UI`](#), [`Set UI`](#)